felixs8/vibe-coding-template/project-management/guidelines.md

 The requirements file is not a contract but a living plan.
 It is always valid only for the current state of the project.

-### Architecture in Detail
+### Target Architecture in Detail

-The architecture artifact explains **how** we plan to build the system.
+The target architecture artifact explains **how** we plan to build the system.
 It documents the technical foundation and the structural choices.

 - It lists the chosen technology stack.
 - It describes the overall system structure.
 - It may evolve as the system grows and constraints change.

-The architecture document ensures that every contributor works from the same technical baseline.
+The target architecture document ensures that every contributor works from the same technical baseline.

 ### Definition of Done in Detail